-Battelle (2006a) provides data for a process of scrap recovery that is similar to the scrap recovery process described in Spedding (1947).
-Data from Battelle (2006a, Table 7.8) are used in Table 5-3 for Ames Laboratory workers who worked in the Physical Chemistry Annex 2 building.
-The value used from Table 7.8 in Battelle (2006a) represents the most conservative intake for the scrap recovery operations, similar to those performed in Physical Chemistry Annex 2.
+Battelle (2011) provides data for a process of scrap recovery that is similar to the scrap recovery process described in Fulmer (1947).
+Data from Battelle (2011, Table 7.8) are used in Table 5-3 for Ames Laboratory workers who worked in the Physical Chemistry Annex 2 building.
+The value used in Battelle (2011, Table 7.8) represents the most conservative intake for the scrap recovery operations, similar to those performed in Physical Chemistry Annex 2.

-For workers involved in research only from January through July 1942 in the Chemistry Building, an exposure of one-tenth of that of the workers involved in the production operations was assumed, which corresponds to smaller quantities of uranium [14].
-There are very few details on the research activities that occurred in the Chemistry Building after July 1942; therefore, it was assumed that the one-tenth fraction applied to the researchers in the Chemistry Building through 1953.
+Research in the Chemistry Building began in January 1942.
+For workers involved only in research from January through July 1942 in the Chemistry Building, an exposure of one-tenth of that of the workers involved in the production operations is assumed, which corresponds to smaller quantities of uranium [14].
+This period is prior to the beginning of the covered period for the EEOICPA statute, which is August 1942, the start of the Manhattan Engineer District, known later as the Manhattan Project.
+The process developed by this research was moved to the Physical Chemistry 1 building in July/August of 1942.
+There are very few details on the research activities in the Chemistry Building after July 1942; therefore, it was assumed that another one-tenth fraction should be applied (for a 1/100 reduction overall from operations).
+These intakes should be applied to researchers in the Chemistry Building through 1953, when production ended.